Southern California Chapter

 By Kenji Inaba, MD, FACS, FRCSC Chair,

 Areti Tillou, MD, FACS, Vice-Chair, SCCACS Committee on Trauma,

 Elizabeth Benjamin, MD, FACS Vice-Chair, SCCACS Committee on Trauma,

 Eric Ley, MD FACS Vice-Chair, SCCACS Committee on Trauma

-For 2017, we will continue to link submissions for this Paper Competition with abstract submissions for the SCCACS Annual Scientific Meeting.
+For 2018, we will continue to link submissions for the ACS-COT Resident Research Paper Competition with abstract submissions for the SCCACS Annual Scientific Meeting.
 Last year, more than 20 outstanding abstracts were submitted, representing all of the Surgery training programs in our region.

-This year, the Region IX competition will be in Honolulu in December 8, 2017.
-The competition will host the top clinical and basic science papers from CA, NV, AZ and HI at a one day symposium.
-Specific details will be announced closer to the event.
+This year, USC will be hosting a one-day research competition for all Southern California papers.
+This is scheduled for October 5th.
+The winning papers will then go onto the Region IX competition which will be at Stanford, tentatively scheduled for December 1, 2018.
+The competition will host the top clinical and basic science papers from CA, NV, AZ, and HI at a one-day symposium.
+Specific details and dates will be announced closer to the event, once the final plans are set.
 We will be accepting submissions for the resident competition at the same time as the SCCACS Annual Scientific Meeting.
 If you would like an abstract considered that will not be submitted to the SCCACS Annual Scientific Meeting, please send it directly to my office – contact Jackie Stout for submission details (323-409-8597).
 We are looking forward to having another year where our outstanding Southern California Residents present their state-of-the-art research.

 Finally, our local trauma directors will meet to discuss issues relevant to our region during the Annual Scientific Meeting in Santa Barbara.
 More details regarding the location and time will be sent along this fall.